neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/resource-sharing.md

   PS1='\[\e[1;34m\][set_slot]\[\e[0m\] '"$PS1"
 fi
 ```

+(Right after you edit the file, you'll need to run `source ~/.bashrc` in your active session for this to take effect.
+Subsequent logins/sessions will load this automatically, so no need to run this command in the future.)

 This will add a blue `[set_slot]` tag to the beginning of your command prompt when you are in a `set_slot` shell.
 You can also `echo $IN_SLOT`.